Geology of Virginia

-The geology of Virginia began to form 1.8 billion years ago and potentially even earlier.
-The oldest rocks in the state were metamorphosed during the Grenville orogeny, a mountain building event beginning 1.2 billion years ago in the Proterozoic, which obscured older rocks.
-Throughout the Proterozoic and Paleozoic, Virginia experienced igneous intrusions, carbonate and sandstone deposition, and a series of other mountain building events which defined the terrain of the inland parts of the state.
-The closing of the Iapetus Ocean, to form the supercontinent Pangaea added additional small landmasses, some of which are now hidden beneath thick Atlantic Coastal Plain sediments.
-The region subsequently experienced the rifting open of the Atlantic Ocean in the Mesozoic, the development of the Coastal Plain, isolated volcanism and a series of marine transgressions that flooded much of the area.
-Virginia has extensive coal, deposits of oil and natural gas, as well as deposits of other minerals and metals, including vermiculite, kyanite and uranium.
+The geology of Virginia began to form at least 1.8 billion years ago.
+The oldest rocks in the state were metamorphosed during the Grenville orogeny, a mountain-building event beginning 1.2 billion years ago in the Proterozoic, which obscured older rocks.
+Throughout the Proterozoic and Paleozoic, Virginia experienced igneous intrusions, carbonate and sandstone deposition, and a series of other mountain-building events which defined the terrain of the inland parts of the state.
+The closing of the Iapetus Ocean formed the supercontinent Pangaea, and created additional small landmasses, some of which are now hidden beneath thick Atlantic Coastal Plain sediments.
+The region subsequently experienced the rifting open of the Atlantic ocean in the Mesozoic, the development of the Coastal Plain, isolated volcanism, and a series of marine transgressions that flooded much of the area.
+Virginia has extensive deposits of coal, oil, and natural gas, as well as deposits of other minerals and metals, including vermiculite, kyanite and uranium.

-Stratigraphy, Tectonics & Geologic History
+Stratigraphy, tectonics and geologic history

 In the Proterozoic, the Blue Ridge region formed between the Roanoke River and Potomac River during the Grenville orogeny 1.2 to one billion years ago.
 The metamorphism of pre-existing rock obscured evidence of the earlier geology of the region.
 Geologists believe that older pre-Grenville rocks were granulite gneiss, interbedded with volcanic and sedimentary rocks, dating back to 1.8 billion years ago.

 Igneous charnockite, with large amounts of blue quartz, rocks also formed during the Grenville event.
 The unusual crystallization suggests that the rocks formed in a low-water crustal environment.
-In Roseland, between Charlottesville and Lynchburg, is a nine mile long intrusion of the 90 percent plagioclase feldspar rock anorthosite, the formation of which remains poorly understood by geologists.
+In Roseland, between Charlottesville and Lynchburg, is a nine-mile-long intrusion of the 90 percent plagioclase feldspar rock anorthosite, the formation of which remains poorly understood by geologists.
 The Roseland area was a major source of titanium for many years.

 For 500 million years until the beginning of the Phanerozoic terrestrial erosion wore down the Grenville rocks.
 Igneous activity resumed in the Eocambrian 600 million years ago.
 Magma ascended through the crust, but stopped due to a high-density zone and through a process of fractional crystallization, cooled to form basalt.
 Overlying rocks melted to form granitic magma and erupted as rhyolite on the northern end of the Blue Ridge, intruding overlying granulite and charnockite.
-The Robertson River granite, with a 70 mile long outcrop is a remnant of this felsic melting.
+The Robertson River granite, with a 70-mile-long outcrop is a remnant of this felsic melting.

 To the west of the Blue Ridge, the Chilhowee Group sandstones formed thick sequences, recording a beach environment in Iapetus Ocean.